 Live the life you want and love yourself for not giving up!

-I’ve followed along with several 7 and 14 day guided meditation programs and enjoyed the experience of going deeper within.
+I’ve followed along with several online guided meditation programs and enjoyed the experience of going deeper within.
 Some days will go smoothly, while others can be more overwhelming and distracting.
 Never compare ‘yesterday’ to ‘today’, because our bodies and minds react differently on every other day.

 Whenever my guided meditation-moment does go perfectly, I feel enlightened and relaxed afterwards.
 It’s like my sorrows and thoughts made place for good vibes and positive thoughts.
 I sometimes experience a tingling sensation running up and down my spine when I’m in a deeper state of calmness and peace.
 It’s a weird, but nice, experience which sometimes comes with seeing a bright white light shining from within.
 I’ve also experienced seeing this bright light during Savasana (Corpse Pose).